SalAlba/real-world-node-workbook/README.md

 Currently, in our system every application service method is a singleton and is created once at the application startup time.

+**src/article/application/articlesCompositionRoot.ts**
 ```typescript
   const articleRepository = sqlArticleRepository(db);
   const create = createArticle(articleRepository, articleIdGenerator, clock);
   const update = updateArticle(articleRepository, clock);
 ```
-First, we construct a singleton article repository that we inject to get a singleton create and update methods.
+First, we construct a singleton article repository.
+Then we inject it to get a singleton create and singleton update methods.

 To support transactions we need to create a new mini graph of objects for each application service method.